How to help young people who feel lonely

 You can also suggest spending time together offline or recommend activities that create real-world connection as an alternative to social media.
 For example, you might ask ‘Would you be open to doing something together later - maybe a walk, cooking, or watching something- just to have a break from screens’

-• normal friendship experiences – how it’s common and OK for them to ebb and flow, and how building new connections takes time.
+• how friendship changes over time – how it’s common and OK for them to ebb and flow, and how building new connections takes time.

 • how change and growth can be both difficult and an exciting part of life – and how it’s common for young people to feel distant from friends as they grow and change.